 Long-acting basal insulin can improve blood sugar control and help prevent the onset of other complications linked with diabetes.
 It also mimics the body’s production of insulin and helps keep blood sugar stable overnight and between meals.
 These are the times when the liver is producing and releasing sugar for the body to use for energy.

 People who have diabetes are at risk of developing micro- and macrovascular complications.
 Microvascular diseases include retinopathy, neuropathy, and nephropathy.
 Macrovascular complications include stroke and coronary heart diseases.
 These conditions can also cause major disability in people with diabetes.

 Oxidative stress and other damage caused by high glucose levels in the blood can cause cellular injury.
 Over time, this can lead to a number of diseases.
 If you have diabetes, having a high blood sugar level stimulates the production of free radicals.
 Other by-products can also lead to cellular damage.

 Researchers have found that patients with type 2 diabetes who are taking basal insulin therapy have shown a 25 percent reduction in the progression of microvascular complications.

 Mimics normal insulin secretion

 The pancreas is the organ of the body that produces insulin.
 People with diabetes have low (absolute or relative to body’s needs) to no insulin production.
 Basal insulin therapy mimics the normal pattern of insulin secretion throughout the day.
-And also along with mealtime coverage, as needed, with either oral medications or insulin.
+It’s usually taken along with mealtime coverage.
+This can include either oral medications or insulin.
 This combination can help achieve good blood sugar control both at fasting state and post-meal.